PureDreamerGk/Carl_Xiong_Research_Log/Carl_Xiong_Research_Log _f21.md

 # Tuesday, Nov 23 (2 hrs)

-* writing the Evaluation and Implementation Plan section and be ready for peer review
+* Revise porposal based on : (1)The peer review feedback you received, (2) the grading rubric (3) Any feedback you have received from your advisor.
-* Attend the research group meeting as scheduled and record attendance
+* Attend the research group meeting as scheduled and record attendance and get feedback from our mentor on our paper.
+* The main suggestions from our mentor: git rid of some technial temrs in background paragraph and explain more fundemental concept than specefic pruning techniques that will not be used in the solution.

 # Monday, Nov 22 (0.5 hrs)